DMacMakes/dmdocs/content/en/torrens/ise102/week12/index.md

 ## Assessments Marked

 1. All results should be visible on Blackboard.
-2. How marks accumulate, or "can I still pass?".
+2. How marks accumulate, or "can I still pass?"

-## Reminders
+   - Fail, Pass, Credit, Distinction, High Distinction
+   - F is not 0, it's <50.
+It still contributes to your overall mark.

 ### Trello